UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 ## =============================

+- Also, ALL buttons should play a sound when pressed.
+(In NewRunScreen) (Put sfx in StretchableButton direclty?)

 - Change cucumber: triggers Reroll on items/slots 3 times (Queen-3)

 - Change cucumber-slices --> green-apple (better theming/intuition)

-- UI changes in UMG-CORE: Buttons should have a hover effect.

-- Also, ALL buttons should play a sound when pressed.
-(In NewRunScreen) (Put sfx in StretchableButton direclty?)

 - Apple pie: Randomizes shape of item